oskargirardin/CRP_GDPR_datasets/README.md

                             metadata=metadata)
 Methods

-#### TODO: make figure of adaptive size based on number of columns and find a way to display categorical columns with limited categories
 **1. visual_comparison_columns()**

 This method generates visual comparisons between the real and synthetic data.
 It plots data in one of three ways: